 Dr. Stein will discuss prescription alternatives with you.
-If you wish Dr. Stein to take the time to pursue an appeal or a prior authorization, please be aware of the associated time-based fees as listed on the fee schedule below.
+If you wish Dr. Stein to take the time to pursue an appeal or a prior authorization, please be aware that there additional fees for this per the fee schedule.

 Do you work with MediCare?

 Dr. Stein is not contracted with MediCare.
 If you are a Medicare patient and wish to work with Dr. Stein, MediCare requires that you sign a MediCare Private Contract and agree not to submit superbills to MediCare for reimbursement.

 What if I need Dr. Stein to complete health, life, workers compensation, or disability etc insurance paperwork or talk to insurance reviewers?

 Please bring your paperwork to your appointment so Dr. Stein can address them at the time of your visit.
 If there is not enough time and/or insurance work needs to be done between appointments, patients are responsible for compensating Dr. Stein per the fee schedule..

 What if I need Dr. Stein to testify at a legal case?

 Sometimes patients get involved in legal matters (e.g., actions against their employers or others, divorces, personal injury cases, etc.) that ultimately require a clinician’s records, opinion, or testimony.
 Whether a patient is the plaintiff or the defendant, patients accept responsibility for payment forensic fees for any and all time Dr. Stein spends dealing with the legal case.
 This includes time spent addressing subpoenas (eg, including working with the patient’s attorney to legally prevent the release of records if the patient so chooses), reviewing, preparing and/or discussing your case, charts or files, traveling to/from and testifying at appearances.